Consensys/doc.goquorum/docs/Tutorials/Contracts/Calling-Contract-Functions.md

 Performing a write operation is almost the same process as the read operation, except that you encode the new value to the `set` function's ABI, and then append these arguments to the `set` function's ABI and use this as the `data` field.
-In addition you provide the public key of the Transaction Manager of the respective node.
+Additionally provide the public key of the Transaction Manager of the respective node.

 ```js
 async function setValueAtAddress(host, value, deployedContractAbi, deployedContractAddress, fromAddress, toPublicKey) {